 Editing Students on Roster

-If there is an error with a student's name or grade, you can edit the name by clicking on the "Edit" button directly to the right of the name.
+If there is an error with a student's name or grade, you can edit the name by clicking on the "Student Actions" button directly to the right of the name and select "Edit Student".

-From here, you can edit the spelling of Andy's name, for example, or change his name to an agreed upon nickname that he prefers to be called.
+From here, you can edit the spelling of Annie's name, for example, or change her name to an agreed upon nickname that she prefers to be called.
 You can also change his grade level if you entered it incorrectly.
 Press "Save" after editing.

 Changing Student Language Settings

 Front Row's adaptive math practice is available in Spanish!
 Spanish-speakers can practice in math in each of the domains.
-To change a student's language settings in your roster, click the "Edit" button next to his or her name.
-Use the drop down menu to select Spanish (the default language is English), and click "Save."
+To change a student's language settings in your roster, click on the "Student Actions" button directly to the right of the name and select "Edit Student".
+A popup will come up, and use the drop down menu to select Spanish (the default language is English), and click "Save."

 Now, when that student logs on to Front Row and practices math, his or her entire dashboard and all math practice domains will be in Spanish. ** Note: This does NOT apply to the ELA program.